Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 7.

-A Focus On The Bureau of Justice Statistics (BJS) National Crime Victimization Survey
+A Focus On The Bureau of Justice Statistics (BJS) National Crime Victimization Survey-NCVS

-See below for summations of the National Crime Victimization Survey yearly statistics.
+See below for summaries of the National Crime Victimization Survey yearly statistics.

 See Is Violence Rising Or Falling?
 Understanding Quirks Within The National Crime Victimization Survey for the full article addressing the complexities of National Crime Victimization Survey Data.

-The 2022 report is the 50th in a series that began in 1973 and includes statistics on nonfatal violent crimes (rape or sexual assault, robbery, aggravated assault, and simple assault) and property crimes (burglary or trespassing, motor vehicle theft, and other types of household theft).
+It’s a series of yearly documents that began in 1973 and includes statistics on nonfatal violent crimes (rape or sexual assault, robbery, aggravated assault, and simple assault) and property crimes (burglary or trespassing, motor vehicle theft, and other types of household theft).

 The report also describes the characteristics of crimes and victims.
 The report does not count homicides (you can’t interview dead people).
 It excludes those under age 12.
-Business crime is not included.
+Business crime is not included, although digital crime is counted in a separate report.
 The survey also offers special reports on a variety of crimes beyond those usually counted.

 Annual National Criminal Victimization Survey estimates are based on the number and characteristics of crimes that respondents experienced during the prior 6 months, excluding the month in which they were interviewed.